 These ideas have some merit.
 I do not rule them out, per se, but I’d be lying if I said they weren’t still problematic.

 If this was Day 6 of creation week, it’s notable that there is no mention of rest and completion this time.
 There is no nice little button placed on Genesis 2 like there is in Genesis 1.
-Genesis 1 (ending at Chapter 2:4 technically) appears to tell a whole story.
+Genesis 1 (scholarly speaking chapter one doesn’t really end until Chapter 2:4) appears to tell an entire story.
 Genesis 2 appears to be just the beginning of another one and the more personal one.
-It is also notable that whenever God created all the animals, before or after mankind, Adam somehow had to catalog them all and then he had to become unbearably lonely even though he was in Paradise with God, all in an afternoon.
+It is also notable that whenever God created all the animals, before or after mankind, Adam somehow had to catalog them all and then he had to become unbearably lonely even though he was in Paradise with God, and he hadn’t been alive for even one whole afternoon.

-We have already discussed the fact that seed-bearing fruit being abundant by day 3, but as of day 6, “no plant of the field was yet in the earth” is a touch confusing.
-However, in addition to the sequencing issues, a literalist interpretation does not, for me, satisfactorily deal with the “pillars of the Earth issue” that comes up elsewhere in scripture, where that original light from Day 1 went if the Sun, Moon and Stars don’t come about until Day 4, why and how there was evening and morning before there were the sun and moon to facilitate the earth’s rotation or orbit (a gap in explanation that the Ancient Hebrew had no knowledge of, or interest in, so give Moses a break), the whole Rakia – Firmament issue, not simply in that there’s clearly no dome over the earth or stars in our atmosphere, I would hope we’re on the same page there, but where are the waters supposedly being held back above that Rakia?
+We have already discussed the fact that seed-bearing fruit being abundant by day 3, but as of day 6, “no plant of the field was yet in the earth” is confusing.
+However, in addition to the sequencing issues, a literalist interpretation does not, for me, satisfactorily deal with the “pillars of the Earth issue” that comes up elsewhere in scripture, where that original light from Day 1 went if the Sun, Moon and Stars don’t come about until Day 4, why and how there was evening and morning before there were the sun and moon to facilitate the earth’s rotation or orbit (a gap in explanation that the Ancient Hebrew had no knowledge of, or interest in as the Earth as a rotating globe wasn’t known for thousands of more years, so give Moses a break), the whole Rakia – Firmament issue, not simply in that there’s clearly no dome over the earth or stars in our atmosphere, I would hope we’re on the same page there, but where are the waters supposedly being held back above that Rakia?

 Not only do the stories told in Genesis 1 and Genesis 2 seemingly convey different events, they also contain completely different characteristics of God.
 God takes entirely different postures toward creation in the two chapters.
 In Genesis 1, the Elohim use Their voice from “out there” to create all that is within the cosmos.
 Nothing appears from the text to have been made by hand.
-In Genesis 2 however, Yahweh (not a name mentioned in Genesis 1 and a very specific Elohim), stoops down and inhabits Earth, fully getting His hands dirty.
+In Genesis 2 however, Yahweh (not a name mentioned in Genesis 1 and a very specific ‘Elohim’ which is otherwise just a random term for divine beings), stoops down and inhabits Earth, fully getting His hands dirty.
 He forms mankind from the ground, he physically plants a garden.
 He “puts” the man in the garden.
 He performs surgery to form Eve.
-In one chapter God is all-powerful and above it all, creating instantaneously.
-In the next, He’s right there in the muck of things taking His time.
+In one chapter God is all-powerful and above it all, creating instantaneously with just words.
+In the next, He’s right there, hands in the muck of things, taking His time.

-The Literalist, the Adventist is tasked with taking these two stories in Genesis 1 and 2, though seemingly incongruous at first and second glances, and forcing them into positions where they are not contradictory and are both historically accurate… because that is what would make our Bible perfect?
+The Literalist, the Adventist is tasked with taking these two stories in Genesis 1 and 2, though seemingly incongruous at first and second glances, and forcing them into positions where they are no longer contradictory and are both historically accurate… Why?
+Because that is what would make our Bible perfect?
 That’s what makes it inspired?
 Are you sure?

 Almost all Biblical scholars, whether literalists, fundamentalists, progressive, new age, Jewish, Christian, Atheist, or what have you, almost all of them agree that the point the author of the creation story in Genesis 1 is making is roughly this: